Sanashaheen/sanashaheen/README.md

 - 💬 Ask me about any thing
 - 📫 How to reach me: on instagram https://www.instagram.com/sana24_8/
 - 😄 Pronouns:she/her
-- ⚡ Fun fact:i spent all my time to use mobile
+- ⚡ Fun fact:i spend all my time to use mobile
 -->